Location: Mexico City and Chiapas, Mexico

-Students will arrive individually to the Mexico City airport on May 21 and will make their way to group lodgings in Mexico City.
+Students will arrive individually to the Mexico City airport, and will then make their way to group lodgings in Mexico City.
 After a week, the the group will fly together from Mexico City to Chiapas, and take local transport in Chiapas from the airport to San Cristobal.
 The group will fly back to Mexico City airport from San Cristobal early on Sunday June 12, 2022 where students will connect to flights to the U.S.

 All transportation costs in Mexico, including the group flights to and from Chiapas to Mexico City, are included in the course fee.

 The prerequisites for this course will be play a significant role in students’ preparation.
-There will also be 1-2 group orientation sessions prior to departure, detailing logistics, protocols, and expectations, and preparing students for what they will experience in terms of living conditions, the shock of poverty, and the challenges of solidarity.
+There will also be one to two group orientation sessions prior to departure, detailing logistics, protocols, and expectations, and preparing students for what they will experience in terms of living conditions, the shock of poverty, and the challenges of solidarity.
 In addition, there will also be a separate required session with GEO to discuss information and resources related to health, safety, and travel.